rschristopher/ischristtrue.com/src/modern-views/index.md

 What is the modern view -- the spirit of our time?

-If you ask around you'll get different answers; some will talk of secularism, humanism, cultural "progress" and various political narratives.
-Others will talk of reactionary views to counter the revolutionary views.
+If you ask around you'll get different answers.
+Some will talk of secularism, humanism, cultural "progress" and various political narratives.
+Others will talk of reactionary views to counter what they see as a revolution gone too far.
 And still others will talk of despair, that something is clearly wrong with the modern world.

-Yet they all speak of the same spirit: that we are at the verge of something new, a coming singularity, and life will never be the same.
+Yet they all speak of the same spirit: that we are at the verge of something new, maybe a coming singularity, and life will never be the same.
-From transhumanism to the sovereign individual thesis to the age of Aquarius, there is apparently a coming revolution, an awakening, an emergence, a new age.
+From transhumanism to the sovereign individual thesis, or even the age of Aquarius, there is apparently a coming revolution, an awakening, an emergence, a new age.
 We are nearing a pivotal moment in history -- if not *the* pivotal moment in history, redefining what it means to have a history.
 We are apparently witnessing the destruction of the old order, which is necessary for the "new" age to come.

 This destructive revolution is the modern view.